Jackie Bradley Jr. Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- Berrios makes his first start of the season for the Blue Jays.
+- Gausman (0-1) pitches for the Blue Jays to make his second start of the season.

-- In his last appearance on Monday, Oct.
-3, the 28-year-old right-hander, started and went six innings against the Baltimore Orioles.
+- In his last time out on Saturday, the right-hander threw six innings against the St. Louis Cardinals, allowing no earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.